What Does ELD Stand For?

 Similar restrictions apply to each of the other exemptions as well, so be sure you know whether or not you actually qualify for an exemption.

-GPS Fleet Tracking
+ELD Devices For GPS Fleet Tracking

 Another advantage of using electronic logging devices (ELDs) is how easily they can be synced as part of a larger telematics system, such as a fleet GPS tracking system including a GPS fleet tracker on each vehicle, fleet tracking software at a managerial level, perhaps even a fleet tracking app for drivers and even other relevant personnel.